 - Mood swings are usually present in drug users.
 They become irritable and tend to have angry outbursts, and then there are times when they are hyperactive, giddy, and agitated.

 Questions and Answers

-My son, 20 years old is on drugs, for last 3 years we have taken him to 3 different rehab and nothing helped, he had a work but lost it because of steeling.
-He is now sitting at home and steeling all different things at home.
-About 6 mouths back we got him arrested for steeling money and tools from my garage, he was locked up for two weeks but this also did not help.
+My son, 20 years old, has been on drugs for past 3 years.
+We have taken him to 3 different rehabs, and nothing helped.
+He had a job, but lost it because of stealing.
+He is now sitting at home and stealing all different things at home.
+About 6 mouths back we got him arrested for stealing money and tools from my garage.
+He was locked up for two weeks but this also did not help.
 What to do?